oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 		- [ ] Update the `HttpPost` `ItemController.Create` action to add the logged in User to the `Item`
 			- Before adding the Item to set the UserId to the logged in user's Id (You can get the current logged in user using `UserManager.GetUserAsync(HttpContext.User)`)
 		- [ ] Update the `ItemController.Delete` action to prevent deleting items by anyone but the user who owns that item.
+			- Before removing the `Item` check that it is not `null` if it is `null` return `NotFound`
-			- Before removing the Item check te make sure the Item's User is the same as the logged in user, if not return `Unauthorized`
+			- After checking if `Item` is null, but before removing the `Item` check te make sure the Item's User is the same as the logged in user, if not return `Unauthorized`

 ## What Now?